Improving Optical Photo-z Constraints for Dusty Star-forming Galaxies Using Submillimeter-based Priors: Photometric redshift fitting in FIR/submm bands

 We know that the observed frequency $\nu_\textrm{obs}$ and the observed dust temperature temperature $T_\textrm{obs}$ are related to the emitted frequency $\nu_\textrm{em}$ and the emitted dust temperature $T_\textrm{em}$ by

 hence we can rewrite Eq.~\ref{emitted_modified_bb} in terms of observed-frame quantities as

 where we have used

 Using this SED model, we can determine the optimal values of the two unknown observed-frame parameters, $A_\textrm{obs}$ and $T_\textrm{obs}$, by fitting the model to the three SPIRE flux density measurements at 250, 350 and $\SI{500}{\mu m}$.
-Here we fit for these parameters using a Markov chain Monte Carlo (MCMC).
+Here we fit for these parameters using a Markov chain Monte Carlo (MCMC), which often yields the best uncertainty estimates; however, a simpler minimizer method could also have been used to achieve similar results given the limited number of data points.

 It is worth mentioning that when converting to the emitted frame, $T_{\textrm{em}}$ and $1+z$ are entirely degenerate, since $\nu_\textrm{obs}/T_{\textrm{obs}} = \nu_\textrm{em}/T_{\textrm{em}}$.
 Therefore, obtaining a redshift estimate necessitates knowledge of $T_\textrm{em}$, and the uncertainty in the redshift estimation is primarily driven by the broad intrinsic temperature distribution \citep[e.g.,][]{Wuyts2008}.
 Nevertheless, we can improve the accuracy of the redshift estimate by incorporating information from the luminosity, as we now show.